Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 All previous calculations were based on the assumption that the pdfs are a reliable description of the true redshift distribution.
-This statement can be partially validated comparing the pdfs with the spectroscopic redshift distribution for the same sample (see \autoref{fig:specphotoz} for an example).
+This statement has been validated by previous works (\cite{2014MNRAS.445.1482S}; \cite{PhysRevD.94.042005}).
 Redshift distributions predicted by TPZ are found to be representative of those given by the spectroscopic sample.
-Nevertheless, this statement has limitations --but is good enough for SV data-- and a more accurate description of the real redshift distribution of the full sample will be measured with methodologies involving clustering-based estimators (\cite{2008ApJ...684...88N}; \cite{2010ApJ...721..456M}; \cite{2013arXiv1303.4722M}; \cite{2016MNRAS.462.1683S}) when the size of the data sample grows.
-This type of estimators involve the use of two-point angular cross-correlations between different redshift bins, whose measurement may be biased by number count magnification itself.
-Nevertheless, as it has been stated at \autoref{sec:mag_theory}, depending on the value of the number count slope, the amplitude induced by magnification on the correlation-function may be zero.
-Thus, when employing this kind of estimators, samples should be carefully chosen so that $\alpha_S-1=0$.
-This can be done by measuring the number count slope at the cumulative magnitude distribution with methods such that used in this work.
+Nevertheless, this statement has limitations --but is good enough for SV data-- and a more accurate description of the real redshift distribution of the full sample will be measured with methodologies involving clustering-based estimators \citep{2008ApJ...684...88N,2010ApJ...721..456M,2013arXiv1303.4722M,2016MNRAS.462.1683S} when the size of the data sample grows.

-Finally, to demonstrate that the measured signal is independent of the photo-z technique employed to estimate the redshift, the two-point angular cross-correlation functions used on this analysis are re-computed with redshift estimated with other two different approaches that have shown to have similar performance as TPZ \citep{2014MNRAS.445.1482S} a neural network, Skynet \citep{2014MNRAS.441.1741G}, and a template based approach, Bayesian Photo-Z (BPZ; \cite{2000ApJ...536..571B}). \autoref{fig:bpzskynet} compares the cross-correlations computed with the three codes for the $i$-band, showing them to be within $1\sigma$ errors.
+Finally, to demonstrate that the measured signal is independent of the photo-z technique employed to estimate the redshift, the two-point angular cross-correlation functions are measured using other estimators for photo-z, and have a performance similar to TPZ \citep{2014MNRAS.445.1482S}.
+A neural network, Skynet \citep{2014MNRAS.441.1741G}, and a template based approach, Bayesian Photo-Z (BPZ; \cite{2000ApJ...536..571B}) have been used. \autoref{fig:bpzskynet} compares the cross-correlations computed with the three codes for the $i$-band, showing them to be within $1\sigma$ errors.